n-kyu/pokedex/README.md

 1. Visit the homepage to view a list of Pokémon
 2. Use the search bar to search for a specific Pokémon
-3. Use the filter dropdown to filter Pokémon by type
 4. Click on a Pokémon to view their basic information

 ## Future Improvements